 The value of an investment in the Fund can go down as well as up and possible loss of principal is a risk of investing.
-Investments in international and emerging market securities may involve risks such as social and political instability, market illiquidity, exchange-rate fluctuations, a high level of volatility and limited regulation.
+Investments in international, emerging and frontier market securities may involve risks such as social and political instability, market illiquidity, exchange-rate fluctuations, a high level of volatility and limited regulation, which may adversely affect the value of the Fund's assets.
 The Fund invests in holdings denominated in foreign currency, and is exposed to the risk that the value of the foreign currency will increase or decrease.
 The Fund invests primarily in equity securities, which may result in increased volatility.
 Investments in a single-country fund may be subject to a higher degree of market risk than diversified funds because of concentration in a specific country.

 Source: Brown Brothers Harriman (Luxembourg) S.C.A.

 Since inception performance for share classes with less than one year of history represents actual performance, not annualised.
 In addition, for share classes less than a year old, Year to Date Return is calculated since inception.
 Where no past performance is shown there was insufficient data available in that year to provide performance.

 Performance details provided are based on a NAV-to-NAV basis with any dividends reinvested, and are net of management fees and other expenses.
 Performance data has been calculated in the respective currencies stated above, including ongoing charges and excluding subscription fee and redemption fee you might have to pay.